My Largest Financial Blunder

 At some point in this project I called to have the water turned on.
 They turned it on and we had water, sweet!
 A month later I get a bill in excess of $2,000.
 They sent me a bill for the entire time I owned the house AND the entire time the previous owner owned the house.
 I called them, I was very polite and had it taken care of, but just imagine my heart jumping out of my chest upon seeing this.
 The same thing happened to me a few years later when we shut off the water to our last house when we moved and had it turned back on for a home inspection.
 The municipality has something screwed up in their billing system.

 We should have tried to sell the house on our own, but it seemed like that would be too much of a headache.
 In retrospect we should have shopped around for competing Realtors, but we didn’t.
 The Realtor fee was a flat $2,500.
 It took a few months and we finally got an offer, but it was a super low-ball offer.
 We negotiated him up a bit, but it was still way below our sunk costs.
+The buyers had offered $4,000, we countered at $18,000 and he upped his offer to $6,000.
+Keep in mind this is 2010 in Michigan.
+We needed to be done with this thing and took it.
 THEN we found out that when you buy a house at tax auction in Michigan, even though all other liens are extinguished, you still don’t have clear title.
 And at this point in time there was only one shady lawyer in California who would handle the paperwork to allow for a clean title, without a several month delay.
 Goodbye $1,500.
 Had I realized how simple the process was, or that I didn’t have clear title, I would have applied for it on day one, and handled it myself for about $100.

 I walked away from the closing table with a few bucks, and a lot of knowledge.
 If I were to attack a similar project today, I would have had an actual planned budget and timeline, and 150% of the cash I thought I needed to complete the job set aside solely to complete the job.
 I would be more realistic about my home improvement skills and time management skills (both of which have improved quite a bit), and when selling it I would have handled Realtors and closing companies much better.
 This episode made me a much more conservative person, and I am glad that my real estate financial blunder wasn’t as severe as a lot of the other ones going on at the time.
 Now whenever it looks like I’m going to do something stupid with money my wife merely mentions “Waukonda House.” mike drop and walks away.